 Who will be eligible?

-- The postgraduate loan will be available up to a maximum value of £10,906 for January 2020 entry and £11,222 for September 2020 and January 2021 entry (non-means tested) for your whole course, paid directly to you during the duration of the course
+- The postgraduate loan will be available up to a maximum value of £11,222 for January 2021 entry and up to a maximum value of £11,570 for September 2021 and January 2022 entry (non-means tested) for your whole course, paid directly to you during the duration of the course

 - If you are studying for 2, 3 or 4 academic years, the loan will be divided equally across each year of your course